Questions

 There is an involved answer and a simple one.

 2) The involved answer.
 At the YV, speaking Yiddish is no less important than understanding it.
 Anyone who comes needs to be ready, willing and able to speak Yiddish.
 Chances are, if you haven’t spoken the language in that many years, it will be very hard for you to start speaking it suddenly.
 And to have people who come and speak English would defeat the whole raison d’être of the YV, which is for everyone to spend one week of the year in a place where all the participants speak only Yiddish.
-I would recommend that you find Yiddish classes, Yiddish cassettes, Yiddish vinkls and private Yiddish tutors.
+We recommend that you find Yiddish classes, Yiddish CDs, Yiddish vinkls and private Yiddish tutors.
 Start speaking Yiddish with people who know the language, and hopefully after a few months of speaking more and more Yiddish you will eventually be comfortable speaking it again.
-At this point, you would be able to enjoy and thrive at the YV, as well as not be a disturbance to others.
+At this point, you would be able to enjoy and thrive at the YV, as well as maintain the total immersion environment.

 I’m taking a beginners Yiddish course this summer.
 Is the YV for me?

-1) If the Beginner’s Yiddish course is at one of the intensive summer programs – like the Uriel Weinreich YIVO Program now at Bard College – then it’s safe to assume that you are really committed to learning to speak Yiddish, to dig your heels in, to dive in, etc. In that case, the YV is the next natural step.
+1) If the Beginner’s Yiddish course is at one of the intensive summer programs – like the Uriel Weinreich YIVO Program, the Vilnius Yiddish Institute, or the Naomi Prawar Kadar Program, then it’s safe to assume that you are really committed to learning to speak Yiddish, to dig your heels in, to dive in, etc. In that case, the YV is the next natural step.

-2) If the Beginner’s Yiddish course meets, on the other hand, once a week for 1 1/2 hours, chances are you will not be ready for the YV, unless you study Yiddish on your own as well.
+2) If the Beginner’s Yiddish course meets, on the other hand, once a week for 1 1/2 hours, chances are you will not be ready for the YV after one course, unless you study Yiddish on your own as well.
+If you have made your way through several sequential Beginner’s courses, you may be ready.
 To determine which category you fall into, call one of the YV organizers and see if you are able to maintain a Yiddish conversation.

 Can I at least speak English in order to ask “How do you say … in Yiddish?”